valmik/eabay-site/_organizers/valmik.md

 ---
 name: Valmik Prabhu
 area: East Bay
-email: valmik@
+email: valmik at berkeley dot edu
-photo: assets/organizer_pics/test.jpeg
+photo: assets/organizer_pics/valmik_pic_croppeg.jpg
 ---

-East Bay Organizer
+Valmik is a PhD student at UC Berkeley, and is an organizer for East Bay EA